hmecouch/Credit_Risk_Analysis/README.md

 #### SMOTE Oversampling:
 - Balanced Accuracy Score: 0.62
--Precision for high-risk loans: 0.01
+- Precision for high-risk loans: 0.01
--Recall for high-risk loans: 0.61
+- Recall for high-risk loans: 0.61

 #### Undersampling:
--Balanced Accuracy Score: 0.51
+- Balanced Accuracy Score: 0.51
--Precision for high-risk loans: 0.01
+- Precision for high-risk loans: 0.01
--Recall for high-risk loans: 0.60
+- Recall for high-risk loans: 0.60

 #### Combination (Over and Under) Sampling:
--Balanced Accuracy Score: 0.64
+- Balanced Accuracy Score: 0.64
--Precision for high-risk loans: 0.01
+- Precision for high-risk loans: 0.01
--Recall for high-risk loans: 0.70
+- Recall for high-risk loans: 0.70

 #### Balanced Random Forest:
--Balanced Accuracy Score: 0.78
+- Balanced Accuracy Score: 0.78
--Precision for high-risk loans: 0.04
+- Precision for high-risk loans: 0.04
--Recall for high-risk loans: 0.67
+- Recall for high-risk loans: 0.67

 #### Easy Ensemble AdaBoost:
--Balanced Accuracy Score: 0.93
+- Balanced Accuracy Score: 0.93
--Precision for high-risk loans: 0.07
+- Precision for high-risk loans: 0.07
--Recall for high-risk loans: 0.91
+- Recall for high-risk loans: 0.91

 ##Summary:
 The results show that the Easy Ensemble AdaBoost model had the highest balanced accuracy score of 0.93, indicating that it is the best model for predicting high-risk loans.
 It also had the highest precision for high-risk loans at 0.07 and the second-highest recall at 0.91.